 Even the Demented are Liable for Their Actions

 But whether Mr. Ratner could be held liable for his actions during a state of delirium requires deeper analysis.
-In general people are held liable for injuries they cause that are their fault.
-The question is whether someone who is demented or delerious can be responsible for his or her actions.
+In general, people are held liable for injuries they cause that are their fault.
+The question is whether someone who is demented or delirious can be responsible for his or her actions.
 The law answers the question affirmatively for three policy reasons:

 First as between two innocent persons, the one whose act caused the injury should bear the loss; Second, the rule avoids difficult evidentiary problems inherent in attempting to estimate the existence and extent of a person's mental deficiency; Finally, imposing liability encourages those responsible for incompetent people to provide care for them so as to avoid injury to others.

 While this general rule would mean that Mr. Ratner could be liable for the injuries he caused, the court goes on to describe the "caretaker exception."
 Where the person injured was hired to prevent the type of injury that occurred, they cannot then sue the disabled person who causes an injury.
 This exception applies "in the case of institutionalized mentally disabled patients (typically advanced Alzheimer's patients) unable to control or appreciate the consequences of their conduct."